Joint Health and Safety Committees - Fixed Workplace

 (2) A committee shall consist of such number of persons as may be agreed to by the employer and the employees.

-(3) A committee shall consist of equal representation from both the employer and the employees, and the employer shall designate his representative or representatives and the employees shall designate their representative or representatives.
+(3) A committee shall consist of equal representation from both the employer and the employees, and the employer shall designate the employer’s representative or representatives and the employees shall designate their representative or representatives.

 (4) Where the employer and employees cannot agree on the size of the committee, the Chief Compliance Officer may establish its size.

-(5) The employer and employee members of a committee shall elect a co-chairman from their respective groups.
+(5) The employer and employee members of a committee shall elect a co-chair from their respective groups.

 (6) Subject to section 16, a committee shall meet at least once a month.